worm0x1/Tab-H1j4ck/README.md

 ### 🔁 Example JavaScript Code

-You can test it in your own project:
+You can test it in y0ur 0wn pr0ject:

 ```js
 let redirectTimer = null;